Skip to content

 The Southeast Region I-Corps Hub is committed to transforming the university innovation process, empowering researchers, and fostering a robust regional and national ecosystem for technological advancement and commercialization.

-Clemson's Hub Staff
+Clemson's I-Corps Staff

 The NSF I-Corps Southeast Hub staff at Clemson are here to assist faculty and students in their journeys from lab research to entrepreneurial innovations.